ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 ![](/assets/images/platform/turtlebot3/manipulation/upload_core_1.png)

-`Note` If error occurs while uploading firmware, go to `Tools` → `Port` and check if correct port is selected.
+**NOTE:** If error occurs while uploading firmware, go to `Tools` → `Port` and check if correct port is selected.
 Press `Reset` button on the OpenCR1.0 and try to upload the firmware again.
 {: .notice--info}

 When firmware upload is completed, `jump_to_fw` text string will be printed on the screen.